brianandrewburns/brianandrewburns.github.io/about.md

 I'm Brian Burns, a machine learning PhD student at the University of Washington broadly interested in transfer learning.
 I'm using this website as a writing outlet - first to clarify and flesh out my own thoughts, second to share them with others.
 The main purpose of the writing is to figure out what major project I should work on over the next 5+ years.

-I am married to Martine Matejczyk, who works as a freelance industrial designer and runs [Aesthetic Protocol](https://www.aestheticprotocol.com/about), selling seamless, 3D-knit shirts made of baby alpaca fiber.
+I'm married to Martine Matejczyk, who works as a freelance industrial designer and runs [Aesthetic Protocol](https://www.aestheticprotocol.com/about), selling seamless, 3D-knit shirts made of baby alpaca fiber.

 I'm on [Twitter](https://twitter.com/brian_a_burns) and can email me at <bburns0@uw.edu>.